The US Justice Department and eight states sued

 The department’s scrutiny of Google’s control of the ad tech market goes back to the Trump administration.
 The DOJ under then-Attorney General

-The agency continued the probe into advertising technology under Biden.
+But the agency under Biden continued the probe into advertising technology.
 After Kanter was confirmed to lead the antitrust division in November 2021, Google

 --With assistance from